johnathenp8429/johnathenp8429.github.io/_posts/2018-12-20-flag-project-template.md

 ---

 ## Flag of _insert your country_ by _insert your name_
+pakistan
 ## Describe your program
+The rectangle funtion ```(rectangle rock day "solid" "dark green")``` is the base of my flag. "solid" is the whats make the rectagnle shape pop up with the dark green color. withou the color you wouldn't see the shapw at all. rock is a number and so is day.
+I just defined the numbers that were in those positions. i had to defined 300 so I picked a word day and then I had to replace the number with the word i defined it with which in this case was day.
 ## Current output

 -   Insert an image that your program currently produces. _then delete this instruction_